 - Speed of clamping; can be seconds versus minutes

-- Ease on the operators; less fatigue
+- Ease on CNC operators; less fatigue

 To have the bore come out round in tolerance, we created a way of holding this part without putting pressure on the bore.
-That solution has led to 8 years of trusted delivery.
+That solution has led to 12 years of trusted delivery.

 Tight tolerances can make a part complex.
 Here are some examples of when tolerance becomes a challenge: true position of .1mm on a bore; a diameter tolerance on a bore of .020mm; concentricity of several bores at .015mm tolerances.

-The larger the bores, the bigger the challenge.

-Flatness of .05mm, or parallelism of .05mm, can be challenging on larger or thin-walled parts.
+The larger the bores, the tougher it is.
+Plus, flatness of .05mm, or parallelism of .05mm, can be challenging on larger or thin-walled parts.
 Solutions include different face mills, inserts, and different ways of fixturing the part.

 Part complexity and the number and types of components that need assembly determine how an assembly fixture is designed.
-Operator-friendly assembly fixtures are developed so that all necessary components are assembled ensuring that all assemblies ship with complete components.
+Operator-friendly assembly fixtures are developed so that all necessary components are assembled, ensuring that all assemblies ship with complete components.